j1ebbinflow/FuncCourse/PlanningNotes/Planning.md

         - Next Session - All about the Func
         - Questions

-### Topic 2: Functions
+### Topic 01: Basics of Values and Functions
     - Lecture Outline:
-        - Title : All about the Func
+        - Title : Basics of Func
         - Talk outline:
             - Basic Values and types
             - Collecton and pairing types: